Triality and adjoint lifting for GL(3): Introduction

-\end{thm} This relies on the general bounds of Luo-Rudnick-Sarnak \cite{LRS} and improves upon a result of Blomer-Brumley \cite{BB}, which gives $|a| \leq 5/14$ for $\GL_3$.
+An observation communicated to us by V. Blomer allows us to strengthen the result as above.
+In any case, the result relies on the general bounds of Luo-Rudnick-Sarnak \cite{LRS} and improves upon a result of Blomer-Brumley \cite{BB}, which gives $|a| \leq 5/14$ for $\GL_3$.
 The Ramanujan-Petersson conjecture, of course, asserts that $a =0$.
 A recent paper of LY Yang \cite{Y}, extending earlier work of Ramakrishnan \cite{Ra3} over $\Q$, shows that this holds for infinitely many places $v$ of $k$.
+10pt

+{\bf Acknowledgments:} We thank Gaetan Chenevier (who should have been a coauthor of this paper), Erez Lapid, Dipendra Prasad, Sug Woo Shin and Yugo Takanashi for helpful discussions at various stages of this work and comments on earlier drafts of this paper.
+In addition, we thank Henry Kim for sending us a copy of the paper \cite{KS3}, Freydoon Shahidi for discussion on the fibers of the Rankin-Selberg lifting from $\GL_2 \times \GL_3$ to $\GL_6$, David Hansen for his catalytic question which leads to the content of Section \ref{S:Ramanujan} and the first version of Theorem \ref{T:Rama1}, and Valentin Blomer and Farrell Brumley for their suggestions leading to the final version of Theorem \ref{T:Rama1}.
+The author is supported by a Tan Chin Tuan Centennial Professorship at NUS.

 10pt